BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 Since I make levels mostly for one picture, I always use `Distant` one and then move it around to tune the lighting for my needs.
+If you make actual "gameplay" level, you will also need to use `Local` for interioirs and stuff, or to adjust some parts.

+> A level has to have at least one `Distant` one {.is-warning}

+Each parameter in the `Sidebar` has a tooltip, so just read them.
+Don't forget, that you can also change its size using `Edit shape bounds tool` (square with dots with a rhombus shaped square inside) in the tool bar

-To render them you need to select `LightProbe` and enable/disable `Inifinte Capture` to update the lighting, you should see the changes immediately, and then you just save your level.
+To render them, you need to select `LightProbe` and toggle back and forth `Inifinte Capture` or `Enabled` (I haven't figure out a better way) to update the lighting; you should see the changes immediately, and then you just save your level.

 The difference between level with correctly rendered `LightProbes` and one with incorrectly rendered: